Prototype Electronic Calculator

 Jordi Vidal's gallery at https://picasaweb.google.com/113236010827411010773 has more photographs and the full-project document, including detailed internal operation logic and schematics, that he eventually wrote up in 1975.

-Today the prototype ULTRAMAT SQR-2000 is in the National Museum of Technology in Catalonia, MNACTEC Museum in Terrassa (Catalonia, Spain), website at http://www.mnactec.cat/informacio.php.
+The prototype ULTRAMAT SQR-2000 is in the National Museum of Technology in Catalonia, MNACTEC Museum in Terrassa (Catalonia, Spain).
+The website of the museum is http://mnactec.cat/en/.

 © Text & photographs copyright Nigel Tout 2000-2017 except where noted otherwise.